Complaints and Remedy Policy 2024 - 2027

 What is a remedy?

-14.5 A remedy is the means by which we put things right after something has gone wrong.
-A remedy is a set of measure(s) that will seek to correct the level of what went wrong.
-There are a number of measures that can be considered to put things right for the complainant, which may include:
+14.5 A remedy is how we put things right after something has gone wrong.
+There are several measures that can be considered to put things right for the complainant, which may include:

-- A financial remedy if the complainant has suffered a clear and definable financial loss or out of pocket expenses
+- Financial redress if the complainant has suffered a clear and definable financial loss or out of pocket expenses.

 14.7 In some circumstances an apology is all that is required.
 An apology can be made in writing or in person to the customer.
 The most appropriate form and method of communicating an apology will depend on the circumstances of the case.
 An apology should: